mlagerberg/epaperdash/README.md

 ## Getting started

 Assuming you already have the e-paper HAT succesfully installed.
-If not, read the detailed instructions [further below][/#e-paper-installation].
+If not, read the detailed instructions [further below][#e-paper-installation].

 #### Installation